paolinamazza/Multi-Agent-System/README.md

 ## Local Agent Implementation (Initial Prototype)

 Our first prototype followed a local-first approach, prioritizing user control and data protection.
 The system was designed around the mistral-nemo model, chosen for its balance between performance and compute requirements.
-Although it is not part of our official project, we decided to include in the repository its code, that you can find in the `local_agent_project.py` file.
+Although it is not part of our official project, we decided to include in the repository its code, that you can find in the `local_agent_project.py` file in the `Additionals/` folder.

 To support querying of arbitrary datasets without prior preprocessing, we implemented a column caching system: each dataset was scanned for key metrics (e.g., type, missing values, value range) and cached locally.
 This metadata was later used to adapt prompts and automatically clean or transform the data before analysis.